PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 1. webpack: To manage all assets
 1. npm: To manage dependencies
-1. San: Javascript Component framework
+1. Vue: Javascript Component framework
 1. ECharts: To pilot charts

 ## Webpack